Might as well call it Zerops 3.0 — huge updates and what's next

 One-click deploy works fine.
 But SSH, logs, config, topology — it's all there when you need it.

 Configuration isn't the enemy.
 Bad defaults you can't inspect or override are.
-Zerops gives you readable, documented YAML with sensible defaults you can always change.
+Readable, documented YAML with sensible defaults you can always change.

 But the platform was still missing a few things that mattered — multi-region, a proper role system, and modern auth (passkeys, 2FA, U2F).
 These gaps trace back to 2020, when we chose to build Zerops from the ground up — system containers instead of Kubernetes, no big cloud abstraction layer underneath.
 We started from our own datacenter and inherited the auth layer of our parent company at the time.
 That gave us the architecture and speed we wanted early on, but it meant multi-region and auth couldn't just be bolted on later — they had to be rebuilt from scratch.